VJTI-MCA-25/Socket-Messenger/frontend/README.md

 -   [ ] Add support for Dyslexia (Comic Sans, OpenDyslexic, etc.)
 -   [ ] Add support for Color Blindness (Color Palette, etc.)
 -   [ ] Add language support

+    > All This can be done using [Axe](https://www.deque.com/axe/)
+    > Also Better to create a Setttings Page for this